 c.
-Submit a scholarly paper exhibiting a thorough understanding of a significant and relevant topic approved by the student's major professor and take a final oral examination of approximately two hours based on the paper.
-The student must have completed successfully all of the required course work (with the exception of Music 997 Doctoral Concert Conducting), the comprehensive examinations, the four conducting appearances, and the scholarly paper before the final oral examination may take place.
+Submit a scholarly paper exhibiting a thorough understanding of a significant and relevant topic approved by the student's major professor and take a final oral examination of approximately two hours based on the paper and administered by the student's guidance committee.

 A final copy of the paper referenced in item 5. c. above will be retained by the College as part of the permanent degree record.
-The final copy must be approved by the guidance committee and submitted to the Associate Dean of Graduate Studies before the degree can be completed.
+The final copy must be approved by the guid-

-- Students majoring in choral conducting must complete MUS 891 Special Topics and enroll in the section on Score Study and Interpretation through String Bowing. - 7.
+- ance committee and submitted to the Associate Dean of Graduate Studies before the degree can be completed. - Students majoring in choral conducting must complete MUS 891 Special Topics and enroll in the section on Score Study and Interpretation through String Bowing. - 7.
 Students majoring in choral conducting must demonstrate proficiency in vocal pedagogy by taking MUS 340 Methods and Literature for Voice.
 These credits will not count toward those required for the degree.
-This requirement will be waived if the student's transcript shows successful completion of a similar course at another institution. - 8.
-Students majoring in choral or or chestral conducting must demonstrate proficiency in French, German, Italian, English, and Latin through an assessment administered as part of the audition process.
-Lack of proficiency in any language must be addressed by enrolling in MUS 845 Secondary or Specialist Emphasis: Voice, which will focus on repertoire in the deficient language(s) and will include a jury for the voice faculty.
+This requirement will be waived if the student's transcript shows successful completion of a similar course at another institution. - 3.
+Students majoring in choral or orchestral conducting must demonstrate proficiency in French, German, Italian, English, and Latin through an assessment administered as part of the audition process.
+Lack of proficiency in any language must be addressed on enrolling in MUS 845 Secondary or Specialist Emphasis: Voice, which will focus on repertoire in the deficient language(s) and will include a jury for the voice faculty.

-Doctoral study presumes continuing excellence in course work, reading, and writing.
+Doctoral study presumes continuing excellence in course work.
 A student may accumulate no more than 6 credits with a grade below 3.0 in courses that are to be counted toward the degree.